 Fiscal Analysis: This bill requires that the Board of Audiology and Speech-Language Pathology (the Board) create a new licensure category for speech-language pathology assistants (SLPAs).
-In licensing SLPAs, the Board will be required to establish and publish eligibility pathways, evaluate applications for licensure and license renewal, promulgate regulations related to criteria for licensure, continuing education requirements, and license renewal, and participate in disciplinary actions or hearings for SLPAs as may be necessary.
+In licensing SLPAs, the Board will be required to establish and publish eligibility pathways, evaluate applications for licensure and license renewal, promulgate regulations related to criteria for licensure, direct and indirect supervision, continuing education requirements, and license renewal, and participate in disciplinary actions or hearings for SLPAs as may be necessary.